-The delicate Calypso Orchid also called Fairy Slipper, or Venus Slipper is a beautiful wildflower, with a growing season from mid-May to Early June.
+The delicate Calypso Orchid, also called Fairy Slipper or Venus Slipper, is a beautiful wildflower with a growing season from mid-May to early June.
 Of course, this timing is dependent on when the snow leaves the ground.

 Where to find them

 You will find clusters of these beautiful flowers in the Lodgepole pine needles that blanket the Montane forest floor.
-They prefer shady locations, and the canopy of the Lodgepole pine trees provide that.
+They prefer shady locations, and the canopy of the Lodgepole pine trees provides that.
 I saw these particular orchids along the Spray River Loop in Banff National Park.